The Importance of Church Engagement in Community Service

 I’m guessing you can think of a bunch of great ministries in your region too.

-We’d be crazy to think that our churches can provide the quality of ministry and services these local ministries do.
+We’d be crazy to think our churches can provide the quality of ministry and community service at church that these local ministries do.

 Instead of trying to duplicate what these ministries are already doing, often, it is better to empower these ministries financially and through volunteer efforts.